 2010 he moved to Karlsruhe for family reasons, and held a position ScrumMaster / Systems Architect at Solute GmbH.
 The quota should be 30/70, but with “as much ScrumMaster presence as necessary”.
 That meant 99% ScrumMaster for almost two years.

-From there he went on to Netpioneer GmbH, where he now acts as Agile Coach and operative ScrumMaster.
-He participates actively in the German agile scene as co-organizer of the “Agile Coach Camp Germany” and in the local Scrum User Group in Karlsruhe.
+From there he went on to diva-e Digital Value Enterprise GmbH, where he now acts as Agile Coach and operative ScrumMaster.
+He participates actively in the German agile scene as co-organizer of the "Agile Coach Camp Germany" and local Scrum User Groups.

 January 2012 - Present, Karlsruhe, Baden-Württemberg, Germany